CPones/CPones/README.md

 - 👋 Hi, I’m @chenpan321
-- 👀 I’m interested in Machine Vision
+- 👀 I’m interested in Computer Vision
 - 🌱 I’m currently learning DeepLearning
 - 💞️ I’m looking to collaborate on Huazhong University of Science and Technology
 - 📫 How to reach me cp1990s@outlook.com